 Scheme Victimized More Than 1,000 Individuals Throughout the United States

-From approximately January 2005 to December 2011, the defendants perpetrated a scheme to defraud more than 1,000 consumers by making material misrepresentations in an effort to induce those consumers to invest thousands of dollars in purported vending machine “business opportunities.”
-Through a company located in Manhattan, New York (“Company-1”), and its successor companies (the “Business Opportunity Companies”), the defendants and other employees falsely promised customers that if they purchased packages of five or ten vending machines, the customers would be provided access to pre-established, high-profit locations for the machines, and would be connected with experienced “locators,” who would facilitate placing the vending machines in those pre-determined locations.
-They further falsely promised to provide training and ongoing customer assistance on how to operate a successful vending machine business, and misled customers about the features of the vending machines – including purposefully concealing the fact that the machines were manually operated, accepting only exact change, rather than automatic machines that accept bills and provide change.
+From January 2005 to December 2011, KENNETH LEVIN and TAYLOR LEVIN and their co-conspirators perpetrated a scheme to defraud consumers by making material misrepresentations in an effort to induce those consumers to invest thousands of dollars in purported vending machine “business opportunities.”
+Through a company located in Manhattan, New York (“Company-1”), and its successor companies (together, the “Business Opportunity Companies”), the defendants and other employees falsely promised customers that if they purchased packages of five or 10 vending machines, the customers would be provided access to established, high-profit locations for the machines, and would be connected with experienced “locators,” who would facilitate placing the vending machines in those pre-determined locations.
+The defendants and other employees further falsely promised to provide training and ongoing customer assistance on how to operate a successful vending machine business, and misled customers about the features of the vending machines – including purposefully concealing the fact that the machines were manually operated and accepted only exact change, rather than automatic machines that accept bills and provide change.
 Despite the defendants’ claims, there were no pre-determined locations available, locators were inexperienced and ill-equipped to find profitable locations for the vending machines, and the Business Opportunity Companies delivered little or no follow-up service or assistance to their customers.

 The defendants also misled prospective customers about the profits customers could earn from the machines.
-They assured prospective customers that they would earn significant profits from the vending machines in a relatively short period of time.
-Several of the defendants also misled customers into believing that the defendants personally owned vending machines that were profitable.
-They made these assertions knowing that there were scores of dissatisfied customers who, rather than making any profit, had lost their entire investment.
-Through their scheme, the Business Opportunity Companies obtained nearly $9 million from more than 1,300 customers throughout the United States.
+Prospective customers were assured that they would earn significant profits from the vending machines in a relatively short period of time.
+Customers were also misled into believing that certain employees of the Business Opportunity Companies personally owned vending machines that were profitable.
+The defendants and their co-conspirators made these assertionsknowing that there were scores of dissatisfied customers who, rather than making any profit, had lost their entire investment.
+Through their scheme, the Business Opportunity Companies obtained nearly $11 million from more than 1,300 customers throughout the United States.

-The Business Opportunity Companies also encouraged prospective customers to contact locating companies to verify that the purported locations were available.
-The operators of locating companies were directed to echo the false statements made to customers and affirm that high-traffic, and therefore profitable, locations had already been found and were waiting in the prospective customers’ respective geographic areas.
-In reality, the locating companies who worked with the Business Opportunity Companies did not have high-traffic locations or routes waiting in the prospective customer’s area.
-The locating companies had no special skills, tools, or expertise in finding locations and generally placed consumers’ machines wherever they could, often in businesses that had not consented to housing the machines or that soon demanded that the machines be removed.
-The vending machines generated little business and customers lost nearly all, if not all, of their investments.
+The Business Opportunity Companies also encouraged prospective customers to contact the locators to verify that the purported locations were available.
+The locators were directed to echo the false statements made to customers and affirm that high-traffic, and therefore profitable, locations had already been found and were waiting in the prospective customers’ respective geographic areas.
+In reality, the locators who worked with the Business Opportunity Companies did not have high-traffic locations or routes waiting in the prospective customers’ areas.
+The locators had no special skills, tools, or expertise in finding locations and generally placed consumers’ machines wherever they could, often in businesses that had not consented to housing the machines or that soon demanded that the machines be removed.
+The vending machines generated little money and customers lost nearly all, if not all, of their investments.

 KENNETH LEVIN, the founder and President of the Business Opportunity Companies, operated and controlled the Business Opportunity Companies’ day-to-day operations.
-To acquire customers, the Business Opportunity Companies placed advertisements in newspapers throughout the United States, claiming that the Business Opportunity Companies had high-profit locations available for the placement of vending machines.
-Prospective customers responding to the advertisements were sent misleading promotional materials and also spoke by telephone with representatives of the Business Opportunity Companies, including KENNETH LEVIN’s son, TAYLOR LEVIN, HOBBS, who used the aliases “Kelly Chase” and “Karen White,” to avoid association with customer complaints, CONLEY, HARRIS, FRIEDMAN, and CAMPBELL.
-Each of the defendants made various misrepresentations as described above to induce customers to buy the vending machine “business opportunity.”
-The defendants further concealed from prospective customers the fact that the Business Opportunity Companies received numerous complaints from customers about the lack of profitability of the vending machine “business opportunity” they were selling and the locators’ complete failure to place the vending machines in profitable locations.
-In an effort to conceal customer complaints from prospective customers, the Business Opportunity Companies changed their name regularly, both to avoid association with previous complaints, and to evade a federal law requiring them to provide prospective customers with a list of recent customers.
+To acquire customers, the Business Opportunity Companies placed advertisements in newspapers throughout the country, claiming that the Business Opportunity Companies had high-profit locations available for the placement of vending machines.
+Prospective customers responding to the advertisements were sent misleading promotional materials and also spoke by telephone with representatives of the Business Opportunity Companies, including KENNETH LEVIN’s son, TAYLOR LEVIN.
+Both defendants made various misrepresentations as described above to induce customers to buy the vending machine “business opportunity.”
+The defendants further concealed from prospective customers the fact that the Business Opportunity Companies received numerous complaints from customers about the lack of profitability of the vending machine “business opportunities” they were selling and the locators’ complete failure to place the vending machines in profitable locations.
+In an effort to conceal customer complaints from prospective customers, the Business Opportunity Companies changed their names regularly, both to avoid association with previous complaints, and to evade a federal law requiring them to provide prospective customers with a list of recent customers.

 * * *

-Mr. Bharara praised USPIS for their outstanding work in the investigation.
-Mr. Bharara also thanked the Justice Department’s Civil Division for its assistance.
+Mr. Bharara praised the United States Postal Inspection Service (“USPIS”) for their outstanding work in the investigation.
+Mr. Bharara also thanked the Consumer Protection Branch of the Justice Department’s Civil Division for its valuable contributions to this case.

-This matter is being handled by the Office’s Complex Frauds Unit.
-Assistant U.S. Attorneys Janis Echenberg and Jennifer Beidel, and Department of Justice Consumer Protection Branch Trial Attorney Jessica Gunder are in charge of the case.
+This matter is being handled by the Office’s Complex Frauds and Cybercrime Unit.
+Assistant U.S. Attorneys Janis Echenberg and Jennifer Beidel are in charge of the case.